roccotsi2/esp32-smart-bms-simulation/README.md

 # esp32-smart-bms-simulation
 A simple simulation of the Daly Smart BMS for ESP32 via bluetooth BLE (with Arduino).
-Is purpose is to use this for retrieving current values from Smart BMS without having one running.
+Its purpose is to use this for retrieving current values from Smart BMS without having one running.
 Only same sample values are sent as response, not all things works (especially no write actions).

 Following data is sent within this simulation:
 - Run Info